Author · Educator · Adoption Advocate · Creative Producer

 How to Request Your Original Birth Certificate

-All certificates are mailed to the applicant — no in-person pickup is available.
-Processing times vary, as requests involve manual searches through sealed paper records dating back to the 1940s.
-The OVSR must also review birth parent contact preferences and any redactions before releasing the OBC.
+All certificates are mailed to the applicant — no in-person pickup available.
+Processing times vary, as requests involve manual searches through sealed paper records.
+The OVSR reviews birth parent contact preferences and any redactions before releasing the OBC.

 Redaction Rights

-Birth parents could redact their information, but only if they submitted a request by December 31, 2016.
+Birth parents could redact their identifying information — but only if they submitted a request by December 31, 2016.
 No new redaction requests are accepted after this date.

 Contact Preference Options